roemeren/gpx-bike-node-matcher/README.md

 3. Explore the results in the dashboard and on the interactive map.
 4. Download the processed outputs as a ZIP file when finished.

-> ⚠️ **Note**
-> The hosted version currently includes **only the Belgian bike node network** due to memory limits on the free Render tier.
+The hosted version currently includes **only the Belgian bike node network** due to memory limits on the free Render tier.
 Performance may be slower for larger uploads 🐢.

->
-> For full coverage (including the Netherlands and cross-border regions) or faster processing, please run the app locally.
+For full coverage (including the Netherlands and cross-border regions) or faster processing, please run the app locally.

 ---